 Mexican ex-gov. accused of graft appears in Guatemala court

-Mexico's former Veracruz state Gov. Javier Duarte, who is accused of running a ring that allegedly pilfered from state coffers, is escorted to a courtroom for an extradition hearing in Guatemala City, Wednesday, April 19, 2017.
-Duarte was detained Saturday in Guatemala after six months as a fugitive and high-profile symbol of government corruption in his country.
+Mexico's former Veracruz state Gov. Javier Duarte, who is accused of running a ring that allegedly pilfered from state coffers, is escorted by police to a courtroom for an extradition hearing in Guatemala City, Wednesday, Ap... .

 Discussions